 Testing for congenital heart disease may include:

-Your child will most likely be in the neonatal intensive care unit (NICU).
+Your child will most likely be in the intensive care unit (ICU).
 Early medical treatment may include:

 Other early treatment may include: